 Let’s look at back in vs. pull through sites.
 We’ll review some of the not so obvious differences along with the pros and cons of each, so you know what type to book before you have any problems at the RV park.

 What seems obvious to seasoned RVers might be foreign to RV newbies.
 In a back in site, there is only one entrance/exit, so you must back into the site for the utilities to be on the correct side of the RV and you have an easy time hooking up.
 Back in sites are smaller, but this will vary from site to site.
-There are some back in sites that can accommodate diesel pushers, fifth wheels and other types of larger models.
+There is some back in sites that can accommodate diesel pushers, fifth wheels and other types of larger models.

 You don’t always have to back into a back in site.
 Back in implies that you need to back to have the utilities on the driver’s side of the vehicle where the connections are closest and most convenient.
 If you’d rather run connections under your RV to have your rig turned towards the best view, then go for it in this type of site.

 Pull in thru sites are designed to be easier on the driver by allowing you to drive forward in through the site entrance and continue pulling forward and out to exit the site.
 Like back in sites, the utilities will be on the driver’s side of the site.